shawn-p-m/not-avg-lifecoach/README.md

 ```

 #### Note:
 Of course I had to write more JavaScript and Vue Code to have the DOM updated from my api calls dynamically.
-But because the assignment said to keep my explanation brief, here you go.
+But because the assignment said to keep my explanation brief, I gave the explanations above.

 ## Project Description of before Shawn's Fork